heiner/heiner.github.com/_drafts/random-samples.md

 #### A fun side quest

-Here's a side question: What if we don't stick with our choices, but instead allow the full array to be selected every time (this means that we potentially swap already chosen elements)?
+Here's a side question: What if we don't stick with our choices, but instead allow the full array to be selected every time?
+This way we potentially swap already chosen elements:

 ```python
 def alt_shuffle(L):